-In 1940 as many as 8 out of 10 high school graduate teen boys went to war.
-The teenage boys and college age young men who remained were part of a new fashion movement that was entirely designed for teens by teens.
+In 1940, as many as 8 out of 10 high school graduate teen boys went to war.
+The teenage boys and college age young men who remained were part of a new fashion movement that was entirely designed by teens, for teens.
 Last week we looked at 1940s teenage fashions for girls who adopted men’s clothing for their new wardrobe.
-Boys, too, adopted men’s clothing for their wardrobe but put a more casual, relaxed spin on it.
-Their styles were not as extreme as the girls’, but none the less an important shift in fashion history.
+Boys, too, adopted men’s clothing for their wardrobe, but put a more casual, relaxed spin on it.
+Their styles were not as extreme as the girls’, but were nonetheless an important shift in fashion history.

 1940s Teenage Fashion for Boys: Suits

 Boys 13-18 and young men 18-22 wore clothing that looked like younger versions of their fathers, at least to church and school.
 Dressing nice meant a suit and tie fit for their growing bodies.
 The older they grew, the more and more alike their and their fathers’ clothing looked.

 The rite of passage for any boy turning into a man was to wear pants instead of knickers.
 Knickers were a childhood fashion.
 Yes, they wore pants, too, but if a teen was wearing knickers in high school, it was an utter embarrassment!